RASCW/RASCW/README.md

 6. Current default project file directory is "D:\RASCWV20".
 If you have install the package in different directory, please change the project directory in Visual Basic project parameters.

+The whole code package is zipped into a file named "RASCWV20.zip".

 Thank you and good luck.